 8th Annual Water Conservation Poster Contest

 To promote public awareness about water conservation, the City of Redlands holds an annual water conservation poster contest for children grades 1st-5th in the Redlands water service area.
-Each year, two winners are chosen and used on the labels of the City Bottled water which is available for donation for non-profit organizations within our water service area.
-The theme this year was "Reducing Irrigation is the Key to Conservation".
-Congratulations to and Riley Simmons and Jared Dennis, our 2015 winners!!
+Each year, a winner is chosen and used on the labels of the City Bottled water which is available for donation for non-profit organizations within our water service area.
+The theme this year was "Help Out in the Drought and Trade your Lawn Out".
+Congratulations to Sadie, our 2016 winner!!